Paul Goma: Controversies

+Michael Shafir described Goma as a "deflective negationist", i.e. as blaming the victims of the Holocaust in Romania for their own fate.

 Despite the fact that his wife is Jewish, some of Goma's post-2005 articles and essays have been criticized for their strong antisemitic nature.
 In particular, in his "essay" Săptămâna Roșie [The Red Week], he tried to rewrite the Romanian history of the years 1940–1944, claiming that the Jews exaggerated the numbers of the victims of the Romanian holocaust, that communist Jews made things up and that Jews were not the victims, but the perpetrators of several of the heinous crimes of those times, using thus strategies common to holocaust denial.